This is a transcript of webinar recording Feb 15, 2018

 Dan Rua: Great.
 Great.
 All right, so we are at the end.
 We have about five minutes, we're not going to be able to get to everyone's questions.
 I do want to take at least one here.
 Let's see if anyone has any comments.
 So the question was, so if an ad block user does not turn off their respective ad blocker, does what Google is doing have any effect?
-And I'll chat on that for a second, anyone wants to add color.
+And I'll chat on that for a second.
+Does anyone want to add color?

 Dan Rua: Would that match how you guys see it, or anything to add to this question?

 Mike McCleod: So, the question is a technical one, right, Dan?
 It's asking that if I, and using a ... don't even want to say their names, but if I'm using one of the popular ad blockers, will I then also get the Google filtering message, or will the Google filtering message be blocked?
 And I'll be honest with you, I don't ...
 I guess I'm going to find out tomorrow.
 But that's interesting.
 Because you would hope that they would get that message, because maybe it would spur people to not use ad blockers.

 Mike McCleod: I mean, am I thinking about it the right way, Dan?

 Dan Rua: I think so.
 We'll add some more color on the follow up to everyone.
 I think there's a few different ways to tackle that question.